pycom/pycom-documentation/content/firmwareapi/pycom/network/mdns.md

 # Perform a query for 2000 ms
 q = MDNS.query(2000, "_http", MDNS.PROTO_TCP)

-# Print out query's result
+# Print out the query's result
 if q is not None:
     for elem in q:
         print(elem.instance_name())